Posted: by Bronte

 1. Are they adept at working with the high risk industry?

 The processor must have the right framework to work with high risk businesses.
-Things to look for are: flexible underwriting, chargeback and fraud protections, along with seamless integration to multiple platforms and gateways.
+Things to look for are: flexible underwriting, chargeback protection and fraud prevention tactics, along with seamless integration to multiple platforms and gateways.

 2. More specifically, do they have experience with adult photography merchants?